Seyyedeh Nafiseh Hassani Ph.D.

 Department of Stem Cells and Developmental Biology

-• Identification of signaling pathways and mechanism of pluripotency in mouse and human pluripotent stem cells.
+- Identification of signaling pathways and mechanism of naïve and primed pluripotency in mouse and human ESC;

-• Scale-up culture of human pluripotent stem cells (hESCs and hiPSCs), Human Mesenchymal Stromal Cells (MSC), Human Dermal Fibroblasts (HDFs), and human immune cells in bioreactors
+- Scale-up culture of human pluripotent stem cells (ESC and iPSC), Human Mesenchymal Stromal Cells (MSC) and Human Dermal and Foreskin Fibroblasts (HDF and HFF, respectively) in bioreactors;

-• Establishment of Royan Cell Bank and developing the standard international tests for determining purity and stability of derived-cell line.
+- Establishment of Royan Stem Cell Bank and developing the standard quality controls for determining the quality, safety, and efficacy of derived-cell lines.

 PhD Student :